Effect of the Quark-Gluon Vertex on Dynamical Chiral Symmetry Breaking: Quark-gluon vertex

 where $t=k+p$ and

+There is a peculiar $\left[M^2(k^2)+ M^2(p^2)\right]^{2}$ factor in this {\em Ansatz}.
+Notice that its absence introduces an unwanted kinematic singularity.
+Moreover, it does not jeopardize the MR of the massless electron propagator by construction.

-An unquenched version, in the chiral limit, was introduced in 2009 by Kizilersu and Pennington (KP) \cite{Kizilersu:2009kg}.
-They proposed two vertex constructions that satisfy all necessary constraints but differ only beyond the leading logarithmic order.
-Notably, both constructions give similar results in the Landau gauge \cite{Kizilersu:2009kg,Kizilersu:2013hea}.
-So one could use either.
-We have used the following:
+In a subsequent work, Kizilersu and Pennington~\cite{Kizilersu:2009kg} proposed two vertex constructions for the unquenched case, in the chiral limit with $n_f=1$.
+On using any of these two {\em Ans$\ddot{a}$tze} in the SDEs for the perturbative photon and massless fermion propagators simultaneously, they get the correct power law behavior for the photon dressing function and the fermion wave-function renormalization.
+Both proposals satisfy the same constraints and differ only beyond the leading logarithmic order, while also giving similar results in the Landau gauge~\cite{Kizilersu:2009kg,Kizilersu:2013hea}.
+Thus, one could use either.
+We choose to work with the the following KP construction~: